dankamongmen/notcurses/doc/man/man1/notcurses-tetris.1.md

 # NAME

-notcurses-tetris - Render images and video to the console
+notcurses-tetris - Render images and video to a terminal

 # SYNOPSIS